This page gives you an introduction to Singapore so that you can have better understand to this small country also known

-Singapore or Singapura is a city as well as a country in South East Asia, is a little red dot located just off the southern tip of Peninsular.
+Singapore or Singapura is a city as well as a country in South East Asia, is a little red dot, a small island located just off the southern tip of Peninsular.
 Singapura is a Malay word.
 Singa means Lion and pura means City.
 That is why Singapore is also known as Lion City.
 Singapore is located far away from China.
 Singapore is so small that it has no capital.
 It is an island city-state in Southeast Asia

 This Lion City was founded as a British Colony in 1918 and it had been developed into one of the world’s busiest port today.
 You may find lots of modern skyscrapers everywhere mixed together with a taste of traditional Chinese, Indian and Malay influences buildings.
 Combining with great taste food, fantastic shopping, exciting nightlife, first-class airport and connections to the rest of the world, this Lion City is a great stopover

 A brief history of Singapore.
 According to legend, Singapore was part of the Srivijayan Empire in the 13th century.